damomeen/nsi_connections/README.txt

     2. get CA certificate from NSI AG administrator and put that certificate as ag-ca.cert cp <reseived-ca-cert> /opt/nsi2/java/client/certs/ag-ca.cert

+        That certificate will be added to trust.jks by following command: keytool -importcert -noprompt -trustcacerts -file <name of received CA cert> -alias <choose a name> -keystore trust.jks -storepass changeit
+        You can use it to add more certs if required.

     2. make the certificate of your dummy CA cd /opt/nsi2/java/clientapi/certs